Seeds to sow now:

 Hampton Court Palace: RHS Hampton Court Palace Garden Festival RHS Hampton Court Palace Garden Festival @ Hampton Court Palace

 Hampton Court Palace Flower Show is the largest annual flower show in the World.
+However, after the 2025 show it is changing to a biennial event.
 Lots of large and smaller show gardens and marquees displaying flowers, plants and fruit.
 A whole marquee is dedicated for the 'Festival of roses'.
 Hampton Court has 34 acres of parkland so the flower show is able to spread out more than Chelsea.
 Unlike Chelsea where you can only purchase plants on the last day sell-off, at Hampton Court you can purchase plants and garden sundries on all days.
-In the last couple of hours in the afternoon of the last show day, a lot of the plants that have been in the display gardens are sold off at a reduced prices, so you may get a bargin.
-However, this also means that in late afternoon it's a bit frenetic and difficult to see the displays at their finest.
-30 minutes by train from London Waterloo.
+In the last couple of hours in the afternoon of the last show day, a lot of the plants that have been in the display gardens are sold off at a reduced prices, so you may get a bargain.
+However, this also means that in late afternoon it's a bit frenetic and difficult to see the displays at their finest.30 minutes by train from London Waterloo.

 - East Molesey, East Molesey, Surrey KT8 9AU